Orange Creamsicle Icebox Pie

 - Soften the cream cheese – room temperature

-- Mix the orange gelatin granules with water - let it sit for 15-minutes; don't stir it
+- Mix the orange powdered drink (Tang) granules with water

 - If your icebox pie gets runny, put it back in the refrigerator or freezer and wait awhile